serverless/serverless/lib/plugins/aws/deploy/README.md

 Next up it hooks into the [`deploy:createProviderStacks`](/lib/plugins/deploy) lifecycle and deploys the previously created CloudFormation template to AWS.

 In the end it hooks into [`deploy:deploy`](/lib/plugins/deploy) lifecycle.
-At first it removes the old function .zip files in the services S3 bucket.
-After that it zips the lambda functions and uploads them to the S3 bucket (which is defined in the core CloudFormation template).
+At first it removes old service .zip files in the services S3 bucket.
+After that it uploads the services .zip file (which is available via `serverless.service.package.artifact`) to the S3 bucket (which is defined in the core CloudFormation template).
 Furthermore it updates the stack with all the Resources which are defined in `serverless.service.resources.Resources`.

 The stack status is checked every 5 seconds with the help of the CloudFormation API.
 It will return a success message if the stack status is `CREATE_COMPLETE` or `UPDATE_COMPLETE` (depends if you deploy your service for the first time or